tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 ## Power ##

-Configuration options that are the same as in spike analyses are "data_class", "data_type", "periods", "events", "time_type", "evoked", and "level".
+Configuration options that are the same as in spike analyses are "kind_of_data", "calc_type", "periods", "events", "time_type", "evoked", and "level".
 As of this writing "level" is only implemented for plot_spectrogram, the frequency x time power plot (the available levels are Group, Animal, and Period).

 A note on implementation here.
 Power calculations rely on the Matlab program `mtcsg`, and all LFP calculations